 At the same time, Oklahoma will also develop smaller scale nine element plans for simpler watersheds.
-The OCC will follow the prioritization in the UWA to develop at least ten small-scale watershed plans per year.
+The OCC will follow the prioritization in the UWA and work with partners to develop at least one to two small-scale watershed plans per year.
 These plans will be used for a variety of purposes including assisting with development of NRCS projects such as Local Emphasis Area, National Water Quality Initiative, or Regional Conservation Partnership Program projects, guiding the use of §319 implementation dollars in the watershed, or as the basis for any other type of remedial or protective effort in a watershed.
 These simpler plans will be developed by OCC and partners when the majority of the following criteria are met: